jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Administrative law**: used by government agencies to effectively carry out their day-to-day business
   - **Compliance**: Organizations may find themselves subject to a wide variety of laws, and regulations imposed by regulatory agencies or contractual obligation
     - **Payment Card Industry Data Security Standard (PCI DSS)** - governs the security of credit card information and is enforced through the terms of a merchant agreement between a business that accepts CC payments, and the bank that processes the business' transactions
-    - **Sarbanes-Oxley (SOX)** - financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX
+    - **Sarbanes-Oxley (SOX)**: governs publicly traded corps; financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX
+      - violations include criminal penalties
     - **Gramm-Leach-Bliley Act (GLBA)** - affects banks, insurance companies, and credit providers; included a number of limitations on the types of information that could be exchanged even among subsidiaries of the same corp, and required financial institutions to provide written privacy policies to all their customers
     - **Health Insurance Portability and Accountability Act (HIPAA)** - privacy and security regulations requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information about individuals; also clearly defines the rights of individuals who are the subject of medical records and requires organizations that maintain such records to disclose these rights in writing
+      - includes criminal penalties for violations
     - **Federal Information Security Management Act (FISMA)** - requires federal agencies to implement an information security program that covers the agency's operations and contractors
     - **Computer Fraud and Abuse Act (CFAA)** (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses
     - **Electronic Communications Privacy Act (ECPA)** - in short, makes it a crime to invade the electronic privacy of an individual; passed in 1986 to expand and revise federal wiretapping and electronic eavesdropping provisions, making it a crime to intercept or procure electronic communications, and includes important provisions that protect a person’s wire and electronic communications from being intercepted by another private individual